BergQuester/v8tr.github.io/_posts/2018-06-13-initialization-with-literals.md

 *Literal* is a notation for representing a fixed *value* in source code.
 Integers, strings, booleans, floating-points, arrays, dictionaries are all literals.

-An instance of *Array* and an *array literal* are two different notions and they should not be confused.
+An instance of *Array* and an *array literal* are two different things and they should not be confused.
 The same is true for *Dictionary*.

 Swift contains a family of `ExpressibleByLiteral` protocols that are used for custom types to be initialized with a matching *literal*.